oracle/terraform-provider-oci/docs/datasources/core/volume_backups.md

 * `compartment_id` - The OCID of the compartment.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `id` - The OCID of the volume backup.
 * `state` - The current state of the volume.
-[CREATING, AVAILABLE, TERMINATING, TERMINATED, FAULTY, REQUEST_RECEIVED]
+Allowed values are: [CREATING, AVAILABLE, TERMINATING, TERMINATED, FAULTY, REQUEST_RECEIVED]
 * `size_in_mbs` - The size of the volume, in MBs.
 The value must be a multiple of 1024.
 * `time_created` - The date and time the volume was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.
 * `time_requested` - The date and time the request to create the volume backup was received, in the format defined by RFC3339.
 * `unique_size_in_mbs` - The size used by the backup, in MBs.
 It is typically smaller than sizeInMBs, depending on the space consumed on the volume and whether the backup is full or incremental.
 * `volume_id` - The OCID of the volume.